St. John the Baptist Parish, Louisiana: Geography

 This section of the state, also consisting of St. James, Ascension, and St. Charles Parishes, makes up the area along the Mississippi River between New Orleans and Baton Rouge.
 Since the mid-20th century, when the oil industry developed from resources found here, all of these parishes are home to at least one major chemical- and/or petroleum-processing facility.
 The industry is the major source of employment in the region but it has had adverse environmental effects.
 St. John the Baptist parish has the highest rate of environmental cancer of any census tract in the United States.

 Much of the parish is either open water or wetlands.
 The wetlands are currently protected by federal law and development is limited to what is permitted by the U.S. Army Corps of Engineers and/or the Federal Wildlife and Fisheries Department.

 Higher ground in the parish is found in an alluvial plain which generally borders the Mississippi River on both sides.
 Soil deposits from the Mississippi's annual flooding created a rich and fertile area which has historically been intensively farmed (sugar cane, soybeans, feed corn, and occasional cotton).
-This fact, and the natural transportation corridor supplied by the river, resulted in the creation of numerous plantations and farms along the lower Mississippi Valley.
+This fact, as well as the natural transportation corridor supplied by the river, resulted in the creation of numerous plantations and farms along the lower Mississippi Valley.

 Many of these plantations were large tracts of land with modest or average-sized homes and outbuildings found on the higher ground.
 Several, however, were improved with palatial mansions.
 Three of the larger homes have survived in St. John Parish, as noted in the History above.

-The higher ground along the banks was used to grow crops, while the wetlands were valued for their abundant timber, hunting and fishing.
-For years development in the River Parishes was limited to those areas that were naturally higher and less prone to flooding.
+The higher ground along the banks was used to grow crops, while the wetlands were valued for their abundant timber, hunting, and fishing.
+For years, development in the River Parishes was limited to those areas that were naturally higher and less prone to flooding.
 Until the existing levees and pump systems were built, however, few places were truly safe from high water.
 Even today, most of the parish is considered a flood hazard area according to FEMA Flood Maps.